 Patients who have lived with MS symptoms for years, initially question their potential for recovery, but they find more hope and relief from this treatment.
 MS nerves have a low glucose level, and near nerve injections raise the nerve glucose to normal.
 This must occur in order for the nerves to recover their function as quickly as possible.
 The standard treatments don’t do this most important component for recovery.
 We’ve discovered that neuropathic nerves, even those dormant for years and seemingly beyond repair, can often regenerate quickly and return to normal.

-I considered the likely cause of the severe pain in Crohn’s disease to be neurogenic, similar to that in Trigeminal neuralgia and Migraine.
-I had treated these neurological conditions many times previously with buffered dilute dextrose according to the Lyftogt technique of near-nerve injection, and there was always a rapid disappearance of pain.
-The cause of Crohn’s is a defective glycolysis (a process of converting glucose to energy for nerve function) in the nerve supply to the intestine.
+I discovered the cause of Crohn’s disease to be neurologic, similar to Trigeminal neuralgia and Migraine.
+I had treated these neurological conditions many times previously with dilute dextrose according to the Lyftogt technique of near-nerve injection, and there was always a rapid disappearance of pain.
+The cause of Crohn’s is a defective glycolysis (a process of converting glucose to energy for nerve function) in the nerves to the intestine.
 Dilute dextrose promptly corrects the glycolysis.
-I’ve not seen a recurrence.
+I’ve never seen a recurrence.
+None of my Crohn’s patients had to have surgery; their pain was gone within a minute.

-The first patient was a 53 yr old female who had Crohn’s since she was 7 yrs old; she had approximately a 7-8 out of 10 abdominal pain prior to treatment, but her pain rapidly subsided in about 20 seconds, proving the neurogenic origin of her lifelong struggle with Crohn’s.
-This discovery paved the way for a transformative treatment approach: a simple, yet highly effective injection that turns off the root cause of Crohn’s inflammation and symptoms.
-This occurred in 2017, and she hasn’t had a recurrence.
+The first patient was a 53 yr old female who had Crohn’s since she was 7 yrs old; she had approximately an 8 out of 10 abdominal pain prior to treatment, but her pain rapidly subsided in 20 seconds (I timed it), proving the neurogenic origin of her lifelong struggle with Crohn’s.
+The injection turned off the cause of Crohn’s rather than trying to oppose the pain.
+This fantastic relief of Crohn’s occurred first in my office in 2017, and it’s been successful in every case ever since.
+The treatment is inherently safe, with no known side effects.
+No Crohn’s patient has to have surgery now.

 Our technique involves the administration of micro-injections close to the painful areas, a near-nerve injection.
-Remarkably, this can result in the cessation of a migraine attack within a minute.
+Remarkably, this usually results in the cessation of a migraine attack within a few minutes.
 The patient discontinues their usual migraine medicine the day before treatment.
-They receive two treatments (about 2 hours apart) the first day and one treatment early the next day.
-They won’t ever need another injection treatment for Migraine.
-They must not have had any opioids for about 2 months or it will block the treatment.
+They receive two treatments (about 2 hours apart) the first day and one treatment the next day if needed.
+They won’t ever need another treatment for Migraine.
+They should avoid high doses of opioids or it could block the treatment.

 My treatment strategy is deeply rooted in the principles of nerve regeneration.

 My approach to treating Trigeminal Neuralgia involves the precise administration of micro-injections of buffered dextrose solution to target the Trigeminal nerve and it’s branches.
-This treatment aims to reduce inflammation around the nerve and eliminate the pain.
-It provides immediate relief from pain and inflammation.
-This treatment provides quick symptomatic relief and the normalization of nerve function.
-It appears to be a permanent fix.
+I place the dextrose between the subcutaneous layer and the nerve.
+It will soak the nerve quickly at that level, reducing inflammation around the nerve and eliminating the pain.
+It’s usually a permanent fix.

 Our treatment for Stiff Person Syndrome focuses on targeted therapy designed to modulate the nervous system’s response.
 The treatment employs micro-injections of buffered Dextrose, which quickly stops the muscle spasms in the affected areas.
 Large muscle spasticity can be a painful malady, hindering mobility.